netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - **mdblist_movies_limit:** How many items to pull from the trending movies list
 - **mdblist_tv:** which trending TV shows list to use. you can create your own.
 - **mdblist_tv_limit:** ow many items to pull from the trending TV shows list
+> [!TIP]
+> With [Pulsarr](https://github.com/jamcalli/Pulsarr) you and your users can easily request missing content by adding it to watchlist in Plex.
+No external request platforms needed.

 ### Overlay & Collection Settings: